WingRiders/get-project-recognition-in-crypto-world/tier1-crypto-platforms/defillama/DexAdapaterRegistration.md

     Timestamp is an option parameter.

 If the adapter runs successfully, the console will show your DEX daily volume.

-For the WingRiders DEX dimension-adapter, it looks like:
+Here's WingRiders daily volume, as of April 26, 2024:

 ```console
 🦙 Running WINGRIDERS adapter 🦙